The School of Sustainability Residential Community at ASU

 The goal of the Community is to help you build a support system of friends, faculty, and instructional staff to help you succeed in and out of the classroom.
 By joining the SOSRC, students have an opportunity to:

-- get to know fellow students in SOS
+- Get to know fellow students in the School of Sustainability

 - Advising workshop dinner